 What the statistics don’t reveal is how many spouses, partners, boyfriends and girlfriends are impacted when the person they are in an intimate relationship with is an alcoholic.
 Like all types of addiction, struggles with AUD affect not just the alcoholics themselves, but those who are closest to them.

 Dating or living with an alcoholic is often compared to riding a roller coaster.
 The relationship is filled with dramatic highs and lows, and there’s very little time spent moving forward in a calm, level fashion.

-Here at The Florida House Experience, we are committed to providing treatment not only for alcoholics but also for the people who are closest to them.
+Here at FHE Health, we are committed to providing treatment not only for alcoholics but also for the people who are closest to them.
 We’ve prepared a list of the most common questions we hear from partners of alcoholics to help you understand what to expect if you’re dating an alcoholic, what you can do to help, and when it’s time to end the relationship.

 What Problems Come With Dating a Functional Alcoholic?

 Contrary to what is often portrayed in movies and on television, most people who are alcoholics are able to maintain a relatively normal’ lifestyle.
 They can hold down a decent job, be responsible for their bills and even be a good parent.

 In fact, functional alcoholics are often people who seem to ‘have it all; they maintain a busy social life, work hard at their careers and are often well-liked by their neighbors.
 These are people who tend to be well-educated and intelligent, and they are most likely in denial about the scope of their drinking problem.
 Functional alcoholics often drink heavily to mask serious mental health issues such as anxiety, an eating disorder or a dissociative identity disorder (formerly known as multiple personality disorder).